 For most grants, applicants who have had extensive previous foreign experience in the country of application are at a disadvantage, but are not necessarily disqualified for that reason.

-Submit completed applications to the Fulbright Program Adviser at the International Programs Office, Room 108 CCC Building, by the deadline listed above.
+Submit completed applications to the Fulbright Program Adviser at the Office of International Education, Room 108 CCC Building, by the deadline listed above.

 Campus Interview: After your application has been accepted, the Fulbright Program Adviser will contact you about the required on-campus interview and the final electronic submission procedures.
 Campus interviews will be scheduled for late September and early October.